trottier/slate/source/index.html.md

             extras
         );
 ```
-Sends a report message with standard fields to the particle cloud.
-Returns true if successful.

- Send a report formatted in JSON to the particle
- Cloud with Particle.publish().
-The standard name
- For the variable is "report".
-There are 8 standard
+Send a report formatted in JSON to the Particle Cloud with Particle.publish().
+The standard name for the variable is "report".
+There are 8 standard values.
- values and 1 extra field for custom metrics.

 Parameter | Description | Datatype
 ----------|-------------|---------